ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

     cd C:\Instrument\Apps\EPICS\SystemSetup
     config_mysql
     ```
+- **upgrade** mysql is upgraded by:
+    1. run the mysql installer as admin
+    1. update the installer if needed
+    1. click upgrade
+    1. upgrade the product

 - **upgrade** reapply any hotfixes which are not included in the current release but have been made to the instrument [see notes column in instrument releases table](https://github.com/ISISComputingGroup/IBEX/wiki#instrument-information)